 When my pet died I was devastated, finding pet counselling was a real support for me as pets are family members too.
-Lee was sensitive, supportive and only a Zoom away in a post Covid world.
-Thanks Lee.Jenni B.
+Losing a pet is so distressing but talking to friends incessantly felt self-absorbed.
+Lee gave me that safe space.
+Lee was sensitive, supportive and only a Zoom away.Jenni B.

 No one looks forward to losing a pet, but the death of a much-loved family member is sadly inevitable.

 Many Aussies grew up with pets and continue that pattern well into old age.
 When we are young, pets are our adventure buddies, our best friends, our confidants.
 That relationship doesn’t change with the years –– retirees look to their animal companions to provide company, amusement, joy and love.

 The Rev Barbara Allen, Spirituality and Creation Project Worker for the Victorian Synod of the Uniting Church of Australia, was formerly chaplain of Lort Smith Veterinary Hospital in Melbourne, and she says people can feel very isolated after the loss or death of a pet.